 - It’s not been scientifically confirmed what these blobby strands are — they could be either rope worm parasites or a form of intestinal debris called mucoid plaque.

 - Rope worm, or Funis vermis, is not yet a scientifically “confirmed” parasite.

 - Mucoid plaque is thought to be a mixture of fecal matter, toxins, mucus-like material, and lymph that gets stuck in your colon.

 Whether rope worm is a parasite or mucoid plaque isn't the issue — what’s critical is that it may be contributing to poor health.

-- You can support your health by supporting drainage, removing toxins with bioactive carbon binders, and clearing pathogens with antiparasitic herbs and Mimosa pudica seed.
+- You can support your health by supporting drainage, removing toxins with carbon-based binders, and clearing pathogens with antiparasitic herbs and Mimosa pudica seed.

 You might be alarmed (and a bit disgusted) to see rubbery rope-like strands appear in your stools during a parasite cleanse.
 Lots of people see them — they’re a common occurrence.

 Many types of intestinal parasites can infect humans, including roundworms, pinworms, tapeworms, hookworms, and more.
 There's been a lively discussion of another potential intestinal inhabitant called the rope worm in recent years.

 Those ropy strands in stools, purported to be rope worm by some, are not scientifically-identified parasites.
 Their true identity is a bit of a mystery.

 Two leading theories explain the stringy strands.
 One speculates that they're rope worm parasites.
 The other believes they're a form of intestinal debris called mucoid plaque.

 Unfortunately, little science exists to confirm either viewpoint.

 Let’s take a closer look at this peculiar substance, including reviewing the theories and helpful suggestions to address this.

 Some people report passing rubbery, brownish-colored strands in their stools during parasite cleanses, water fasting, enemas, colonics, and other detox regimens.
 This rather disturbing stringy stuff can even be up to a few feet long and even have a distinct smell.
 (1)